Fiifi Aidoo

-Harold Aidoo Fiifi (born 5 April 1996) is a Ghanaian-Finnish professional basketball player for CB Benicarló of the LEB Plata.
+Harold Aidoo Fiifi (born 5 April 1996) is a Ghanaian-Finnish professional basketball player for Kauhajoki Karhu of the Korisliiga.

 Personal

 Aidoo was born in Accra, Ghana but moved to Helsinki, Finland at age 5.

 College career

 As a member of Grand Canyon State University's basketball team Aidoo played under former NBA All-Star Dan Majerle.

 On 7 December 2016 he scored his then-college career high 15 points when he shot 3 of 5 three pointers, 2 of them late in the game at a 76–72 victory against San Diego State.

 Professional career

-Aidoo started out his career at HBA-Marsky Helsinki where he played from 2012 to 2016.
+Aidoo started out his career at HBA-Märsky where he played from 2012 to 2016.
 During the 2018–19 Korisliiga season, he played for Ura Basket.
 In 2019, Aidoo represented Joensuu's Kataja Basket and later joined the team's competitor Kobrat of the Korisliiga.
 With Kobrat, he averaged 9.0 points, 3.1 rebounds and 3.4 assists.

 In 2020, he moved to CB Benicarlo in Spain on a one-year contract.

+For the 2023–24 season, he returned to Finland and signed with BC Nokia.
+In 2024, he was crowned the Korisliiga champion with Nokia.

+On June 5, 2025, he signed with Kauhajoki Karhu of the Korisliiga.